suurjaak/grepros/README.md

 ----------------------

 Any number of patterns can be specified, message matches if all patterns find a match.
+If no patterns are given, any message matches.

 Match messages containing any of the words: